John Dickinson (inventor): Paper mills

 Attempts had already been made to build a machine capable of the continuous manufacture of paper to replace the handmade techniques then used, notably by the Frenchman Henry Fourdriner.
 Dickinson patented his own design in 1809.
 In the same year he gained the financial backing from George Longman, whose family controlled the Longman publishing firm, and formed a new company, Longman & Dickinson.
 Money was borrowed from the printer and MP Andrew Strahan (1749–1831).

-Dickinson was then able to purchase a former flour mill at Apsley (Hertfordshire) which had already been converted to manufacture paper by the previous owner.
-John Stafford, the seller, had been one of Dickinson's suppliers.
+Dickinson was then able to purchase Apsley Mill which had already been converted to manufacture paper by the previous owner.
+George Stafford, the seller, had been one of Dickinson's suppliers.
 Dickinson installed his own machinery at the mill.
-In 1811 he bought a second paper mill in nearby Nash Mill (formerly a mediaeval corn-mill).
-Between 1828 and 1830 he built a third one in Croxley.
+In 1811 he bought a second paper mill in nearby Nash Mill (formerly a medieval corn-mill).
+Between 1828 and 1830, he built a third one in Croxley.
 The canal at Apsley, Nash Mills and Croxley provided power for the mills and transport for materials and product.

 Penny Post, a paper containing silk threads, was produced by Dickinson, for security purposes.
 He also developed envelopes that had a gum-like adhesive to keep them closed.
 Production of those started in 1850.

-When Dickinson built himself a new house on the east of Nash Mills in 1836 he was his own architect.
+When Dickinson built himself a new house on the east of Nash Mills in 1836, he was his own architect.
 He called it Abbots Hill.
 It was located on a hillside site looking down upon his mills in the valley bottom.

-In 1858, Dickinson passed on his thriving business to his nephew John Evans.
+In 1858, Dickinson passed on his thriving business to his nephew, John Evans.
 Over the years, the company has merged with several other stationery manufacturers.
 The most recent was with Hamelin Brands in 2008 From small beginnings, his company went on to become John Dickinson Stationery, one of the largest stationery manufacturers in the world.